reactabular/reactabular/docs/table/body.md

 ## Styling

 Reactabular doesn't force you to style in any particular way.
 Instead, it provides enough flexibility for you to attach styling hooks to it as you see fit.
+This can be achieved by both the column and React definitions.

 The project root contains a file, **style.css**, which you can import to your project.
 It sets styles related to sorting.
 It can be a good idea to use predefined styles like the ones provided by [Pure.css](http://purecss.io/) to save some effort.